 For specific circumstances, the following may apply:

-- If you are studying in Spain: proof of matriculation in an accredited school, plus documents that prove you have enough money to live during your time in Spain, plus medical insurance.
+- If studying in Spain: proof of matriculation in an accredited school, plus documents that prove you have enough money to live during your time in Spain, plus medical insurance.

 Renewing your residency

-You will not be reminded when your Residencia needs renewing, so it is up to you to check and make sure you get this done.
-In order to renew your Residencia, you will probably need the following documents:
+Non-EU citizens will not be reminded when their residencia needs renewing, so it is up to you to check and make sure you get this done.
+In order to renew your residencia, you will need the following documents:

 - 2 passport photos

-- original tarjeta de residencia + 1 photocopy
+- Original tarjeta de residencia and one photocopy

-- relevant completed application form + 3 photocopies
+- Relevant completed application form and three photocopies

 Be aware that the exact documentation may vary according to your legal status in Spain.
 Further documents might include: